dinosore0/dinosore0/README.md

 </p>

 ### 💡 Daily Tip
-- **Today’s Tip:** Things are just things.
-Don't get too attached to them.
+- **Today’s Tip:** Gratitude is said to be the secret to happiness.

 ## 🌟 Experiences (731 days)